Let's talk to newbies on proper bypassing and surge suppression first by clicking here.

 1) Improper pin connections

 Let's take item one.
-Proper pinout.
+Proper pinout for the 78 or 79 series voltage regulators.
 There are two pin configurations for the standard TO-220 case.
 One for positive ground regulators and one for negative ground regulators.
 Figure 1 shows the pinout for the negative ground regulator.
 Figure 2 shows the connections for a positive ground regulator.
-Hooking it up wrong and applying power the first time usually damages the device beyond use.
+Hooking it up wrong and applying power will damage the device beyond use.

 For TO-92 case devices (Example 78L05 and 79L05) the pinouts are totally different too.
 The following shows the proper connections:

 Often times the bypass capacitors are left out of the regulator circuit.
 They must be in place in order to keep the regulator from oscillating and overheating.
 At a minimum, a U10 (0.10uf) capacitor must be placed on the input to ground pin as close as possible to the device and with as short leads as possible.
 This is all that is really necessary to stabilize the device.
 This does not have any bearing on the value of the filter capacitor on the input.
+This capacitor will smooth any ripple coming from a rectifier in an AC power supply.
 The value of the filter capacitor should be large enough to handle the load without ripple in the input.
 This web page will not go into detail with the calculations.
 However, as a general rule, the larger the value, the better.
-Do not attempt to put a large value filter capacitor on the output of the regulator.
+Do not attempt to put a large value filter capacitor (C3) on the output of the regulator.
+In fact, you really don't need any filter capacitor on the output of the regulator.
 It is not necessary and could damage the regulator if the input voltage drops quick and below the output voltage.
-If it is imperative that you use a large value on the output, a 1N4001 (CR2) across the input and output of the regulator with the cathode to the input as shown below.
+If it is imperative that you use a large value on the output, or if sub circuitboards have filters on them, a 1N4001 (CR2) across the input and output of the regulator with the cathode to the input as shown below.

 3) Excessive dissipation